 I’ve learned over a period of time that the best way to deal with that, the best way to deal with any of that stuff is making sure that your script is a thousand percent perfect before you’ve even walked in.
 Nothing is ever perfect, but a thousand percent perfect the way you want it to be.

 Even after Lootera, I don’t think Bhavesh Joshi and Trapped were perfect scripts.
 At least, I knew what the issues were.
 I knew how to deal with them, how it was supposed to be, what the flaws were and how to work around the flaws.
 But during that time, the process was pretty bad.

-Smriti Kiran: You formed a Sunday script club called the Skeptic Tank with Akshat Varma.
+Smriti Kiran: You formed a Sunday script club called the Sceptic Tank with Akshat Verma.
 It had Anvita Dutt, Devashish Makhija, Neeraj Ghaywan, Navdeep Singh, Arpita Chatterjee and Abhishek Chaubey among others.
 How does this kind of community building help?

 Vikramaditya Motwane: One of the reasons why I started it was because while I was at Phantom Films as a producer, I had a lot of filmmakers coming to us with scripts and I often found myself saying that there are great ideas in them but there was something missing, which I wouldn’t be able to tell.
 But what if we workshopped it?
 An unofficial workshop, that’s how it started.
 Arpan Gaglani, the animator, also raised a very pertinent question about animation stories and how we can tell them.
 So, it was a bit of both.